openPMD/openPMD-standard/EXT_ED-PIC.md

 ### Additional attributes for each particle `Record`

-When using macroparticles, there is an ambiguity regarding whether the particle quantity that is written (e.g. energy, momentum) is that of the full macroparticle, or that of the underlying individual particle.
-Therefore, OpenPMD requires the two following attributes:
+When using macroparticles (see below for the definition of the macroparticle `weighting`), there is an ambiguity regarding whether the particle quantity that is written (e.g. energy, momentum) is that of the full macroparticle, or that of the underlying individual particle.
+Therefore, this extension requires the two following attributes:

 - `macroWeighted`
   - type: *(uint32)*
   - description: indicates whether this quantity is written for the underlying particle (`macroWeighted = 0`) or for the full macroparticle (`macroWeighted = 1`)
-  - example: let us assume that a user is writting the `charge` attribute of a macroparticle that represents 100 electrons.
+  - example: let us assume that a user writes the `charge` attribute of a macroparticle that represents 100 electrons.
 If this user chooses to write -1.6e-19 (charge of one individual electron) then `macroWeighted` must be 0.
 If the user writes -1.6e-17 (total